MODM coordination of clinical studies

 Prerequisite:

-This TU cannot be dissociated from the other TU courses.
+This TU cannot be dissociated from the other TU specific to the course.

 Statistics prerequisite: L3 Health Engineering level.